 The employee retention tax credit is a payroll tax credit claimed on Form 941 that not very many people know about.
 Originally you could either choose to have a PPP loan or you could claim the ERTC.
 Nearly every client chose the PPP loan because the terms were far more favorable.

-Now the law has changed, and businesses are allowed to have both a PPP loan AND claim the ERTC so it’s worth revisiting the ERTC and see what else changed for 2020 and see how it works.
+Now the law has changed, and businesses are allowed to have both a PPP loan AND claim the ERTC so it’s worth revisiting the ERTC and see what else changed for 2021.
+You can also go back to 2020 and calculate the ERTC.
+That’s a whole separate post you can see here.

 Qualifying is a complicated process, hence the chart to help you.
 Figuring out the amount of the credit is probably even more complicated and not a task to be taken lightly.
-In theory it’s a simple calculation of 50% of the wages, capped at a $5k credit per employee in the 2020 year.
+In theory it’s a simple calculation of 70% of the wages, capped at a $7k credit per employee per quarter in 2021 year.
 The trouble comes into play when you consider the PPP loan and the rules that you cannot double dip and count wages for both the PPP forgiveness and the ERTC at the same time.
 Similarly, you cannot count wages used for the FFCRA sick leave credit and the ERTC at the same time.

 There is lots of complexity and possible outcomes with no guidance at this point when it comes to allocating wages between using on PPP and the ERTC.
 You can’t use the same wages for both purposes, but that’s the beginning, middle, and end of the guidance for now.
 I would expect some more guidance down the road, but for now it remains unclear.